spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 Harsh lighting comes from battered but durable fixtures recessed into the ceiling.
 A set of metal benches are affixed to the walls, as well as a single metal toilet.
 The graffiti on the walls is mostly rude comments about the Security Chief.

 When the characters wake up, grant them the effects of a long rest.
 Then while they're in the Brig, have the Security Chief visit them, to offer better treatment if they'll kill the Champion for her.
+(See the Security Chief's profile for more information about this quest.)

-Every evening the groups of prisoners are collected in small groups and marched upstairs, where they are shoved unceremoniously back into the holding cells in the Arena, in time for that night’s broadcast.
+Every evening the groups of prisoners are collected in small groups and marched upstairs, where they are shoved unceremoniously back into the holding pens in the Arena, in time for that night’s broadcast.

 #### Secret Hatch

 There is a secret hatch under one of the benches.
 It has been hidden brilliantly, and the characters have no chance of finding it on their own.
 They will only be able to locate it if they are told of its existence by the Strategist.
-Once opened, it reveals a tight crawlspace that eventually drops the characters into the Locker Rooms at the Gym in the Crew Quarters.
+Once opened, it reveals a tight crawlspace that eventually drops the characters into the Locker Room at the Gym in the Habitation section.

 ### Surveillance Room